promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 `TotalActiveUsersBolt` maintains a map of [source_task, count] and emits the total count for all sources.
 Report is written to XAP.

-## Page view time series topology branch
+## Page View Time Series Topology Branch

 Page view time series report displays the dynamic of visited pages for last minute.
 The chart is updated every second.